Contents

 4. Change in the class

 According to the influence of the yug (era) every Kshatriya (warrior) who adopted the code of conduct of a Brahman (priest) eventually became one.
 All their descendants became Brahmans.
 Some of them became the proponents of the science of Yoga and others even wrote holy texts such as the Sanhitas.
 Some examples of a change in the class are as follows.
 A Brahman dynasty started from Gargya, son of Manyu when he accepted the code of conduct of a Brahman.
 Similarly all the three sons of King Duritakshay became Brahmans.
 Priyamedh and other sons of King Ajamel also became Brahmans.
 All of them were princes and their fathers were evolved souls.
-The king is an embodiment of Lord Vishnu.
+The king is considered as an embodiment of Lord Vishnu.
 The ancient kings would look after their subjects with compassion just like Lord Vishnu.
 Should the need arise they were even prepared to sacrifice their lives for the happiness of their subjects.
 They believed that that itself was the king’s greatest duty.
 Kshatriyas transformed into Brahmans were the sons of such kings (Chapter 22, skandha 9 of Shrimadbhagvat).
 Vedic literature gives an account of people such as Nabhanedishtha, Bhalandan and Vatsapri who were born Vaishyas (businessmen) and then became Brahmans.
 The Mahabharat says, ‘Even a chaste Shudra (labourer) can become a Brahman with his qualities and actions.
 A Brahman who does not perform any actions is inferior even to a Shudra’.
 ‘During those times sages and the Brahman community accepted them.
 This is called the influence of the yug.

 However no one in the Kaliyug has the right to do such a thing.
 The class and caste are to be determined by birth itself.
 Sut has preached Purans such as the Shrimadbhagvat, etc. to sages like Shaunak.
 Sut’s father was a Brahman and His mother a Kshatriya.
 Sut called Himself a Shudra despite His being so evolved because He was born of a mother whose class was lower than that of His father.
 Nevertheless he was a close disciple of Shri Shukacharya and had received the mantle of His grace.
 The progeny being born of a father of a higher or lower class than his spouse are called anulom and pratilom respectively.
 They are not considered righteous.
 Yet all such progeny were entitled to realise God; because if Sut was not Self-realised then Shukacharya would never have accepted him as a close disciple.’ - H.H.
 Kane Maharaj, Narayangaon, Maharashtra